 You can now edit your info on this device whenever you want, without entering another security code.

-If you no longer have access to a device you marked as trusted (for example, if your laptop is lost or stolen), we recommend that you remove all trusted devices from your Microsoft account at once, to help keep your account secure.
+If you no longer have access to a device you marked as trusted (for example, if your laptop is lost or stolen) we recommend that you remove all trusted devices from your Microsoft account to help keep your account secure.
 (You can always trust devices again later.)